Catherine4444/Grapheme-to-Phoneme-Sequence-Modelling/README.md

 For the Notebook to run end to end, the third cell potentially requires configuration, where the 'kaggle' variable must be set to False and DIR_PATH variable must match the directory of the data.

-# Assignment Content
+# Project Content
-This Assignment contains a jupyter Notebook and a PDF report.
+This Project contains a jupyter Notebook and a PDF report.

-LXXCAT004_CSC3042F_A2.pdf
+report.pdf
 Contains all the analysis and relevant results in tables and Graphs.

-LXXCAT004_CSC3042F_A2.ipynb
+graphene_.ipynb
 Contains all the code that generates the results.